EvgeniiChaikin/colibre_webpage/README.md

 Description
 --------------

-Generate a tree with html pages containing plots from COLIBRE (or other projects') runs.
+Generates a tree whose leaf nodes are html pages containing plots from COLIBRE (or other projects') runs.
 The script assumes that the run directories begin with `z?.?_` prefix where the first and second question marks are the first and second digit of the value of the redshift at which plots for the respective directory are made.